kopytjuk/kopytjuk.github.io/content/posts/bringing-crash-scene-diagrams-to-life/index.md

 ## Foreword

-When it comes to safety of autonomous vehicles (AV), we as society often claim that such a system must be safer as an average human driver.
+When it comes to safety of autonomous vehicles (AV), we as a society often claim that such a system must be safer as an average human driver.
 To validate this requirement, the industry pushes metrics such as accident-free travelled distance, expecting to cover the most critical situations an AV would face.

 Unfortunately, the amount of driven distance required to statistically prove the safety of such a system is huge.